kelinguistics/OLD-kelinguistics.github.io/_pages/talks.md

 permalink: /talks/
 author_profile: true
 ---
 **Ke Lin**.
-2024. *VOT in the bilingual mind: the role of speaker race in L2 listeners' VOT perception* Poster to be presented at the 12th International Conference on Language Variation in Europe (ICLaVE12), Austrian Academy of Sciences, Vienna.
+2024. *VOT in the bilingual mind: the role of speaker race in L2 listeners' VOT perception*.
+Poster to be presented at the 12th International Conference on Language Variation in Europe (ICLaVE12), Austrian Academy of Sciences, Vienna.

 **Ke Lin**.
-2024. *Ethnographic linguistic landscape analysis of Uyghur restaurants in the DMV* Paper to be presented at the 15th Linguistic Landscape workshop (LL15), Wellington, New Zealand.
+2024. *Ethnographic linguistic landscape analysis of Uyghur restaurants in the DMV*.
+Paper to be presented at the 15th Linguistic Landscape workshop (LL15), Wellington, New Zealand.

 **Ke Lin**.
-2024. *Perceived L1 Status on VOT convergence: Evidence for Enhanced Convergence towards the Non-native Speaker* Paper to be presented at The 48th Penn Linguistics Conference (PLC48), University of Pennsylvania, Philadelphia.
+2024. *Perceived L1 Status on VOT convergence: Evidence for Enhanced Convergence towards the Non-native Speaker*.
+Paper to be presented at The 48th Penn Linguistics Conference (PLC48), University of Pennsylvania, Philadelphia.

 **Ke Lin**.
 2024. *Methods in assessing VOT convergence patterns in L2 English speech.* Poster presented at 2024 LSA Annual Meeting, New York City.